Anorexia

 Distorted body image leading to physical symptoms such as extreme weight loss and emotional restrictive diet and psychiatric disorders.

-Preclinical data suggests CBG and THC among cannabinoid receptors may be therapeutic in Anorexia.
+Preclinical data suggests CBG and THC among other cannabinoids may be therapeutic for Anorexia.

 Depending on your needs, the optimal type of application may vary.
 Find more information on our application options.